-The complete family will be greeted by our agent when they arrive at Cairo International Airport, where he will be ready to help them with all the paperwork and baggage.
-You will then be transported in a private A/C vehicle to your hotel in Cairo to check-in and unwind.
+Day 1: Arrive in Cairo and enjoy the Light and Sound Show: The complete family will be greeted by our agent when they arrive at Cairo International Airport, where he will be ready to help them with all the paperwork and baggage.
+You will then be transported in a private A/C vehicle to your hotel in Cairo to check in and unwind.

 To completely comprehend how the ancient Egyptian civilization came into being, the whole family will go to an amazing sound and light performance on the Giza plateau with their tour guide.
 Following dinner, everyone will return to their hotel for the night.